neptune-ai/docs/docs/integrations/pytorch_ignite.rst

 Attach handlers to **npt_logger**
 ---------------------------------

 There are many handlers that you can attach to track your training.
+The following showcase some capabilities:

-**OutputHandler** for tracking losses and metrics
+- ``OutputHandler`` tracks losses and metrics:

 .. code-block:: python3